Les Remparts

 The Main Gate

-The main gate is an architectural highlight and serves as the entrance to the ramparts.
-It provides a stunning photo opportunity and a moment to reflect on the history that has passed through this threshold.
+The main gate serves as the entrance to the ramparts and is an architectural highlight.
+It offers a perfect spot for photography and reflection on the history that has passed through its arches.

 The Towers